jgoos/aap-automation/README.md

 ### install packages

-Install requirements on ansible control host.
+Install requirements on the ansible control host.
 This is a RHEL8 or RHEL9 system with ansible-core.

 on RHEL8:
 ``` shell